Nasser1931/discord-bot/README.md

-# word-counter-bot
+# discord-bot
-this discord bot will count the number of times a specific word is used
+A discord bot i made with python to help me with my studies and some random features i added for fun